All Episodes

 Exactly.

-Watch, now now Abbott has a test that you can get back within about 10 minutes, something that took days.
+Now Abbott has a test that you can get back within about 10 minutes, something that took days.

-It took us two years to get us into Trial one testing for a vaccine for SARS.
+It took us two years to get us into trial one testing for a vaccine for SARS.

-We are already in a trial one.
+We are already in the trial one.

 This is the difference between America and the rest of the world.